EDWIN HUBBLE'S LAW A FUNDAMENTAL WEAKNESS OF THE BIG BANG THEORY by Thomas Nguyen

 Albert Einstein’s General Theory of Relativity which established the relationship between matter, space, time and gravity, governs modern cosmology's view of the universe.
 But when Einstein began to apply his theory to the structure of the universe, he was dismayed to find that it predicted either an expanding or contracting universe--something entirely incompatible with the prevailing notion of a static universe.
 In what he would later call "the greatest blunder of my life," Einstein added a term called the cosmological constant to his equations that would make his calculations consistent with a static universe (1).

-The following explains a flaw of Hubble's law:
+The following explains the flaw of Hubble's law:

-Redshift was caused mainly by dark matter, dark energy, or some things else such as cluster of galaxies' gravitational lensing, not from galaxies moving away from us.
+Redshift was caused mainly by dark matter, dark energy, or some things else such as cluster of galaxies' gravitational lensing, the curvature of spacetime, not from galaxies moving away from us.

-Dark energy is cosmological constant, a constant energy density filling space homogeneously which Einstein added into his equation to grant a static universe.
+Dark energy is (functionally equivalent to) cosmological constant, a constant energy density filling space homogeneously which Einstein added into his equation to grant a static universe.
 In other words, dark energy is the "energy inherent to space itself".
 This is the thing we do not understand at all.

 Over 65 years ago the Swiss astrophysicist Fritz Zwicky noticed that the speed of galaxies in large clusters, such as the Coma cluster, is much too great to keep them gravitationally bound together unless they weigh over one hundred times more than one would estimate based on the number of stars in the cluster.
 Decades of investigation confirmed his analysis, and in the 1970s further evidence for dark matter was found from gravitational studies of matter in the outer parts (the halos) of ordinary nearby galaxies (1).

-The light from a distant galaxy has been bent so many times before coming to us, because of many layers of dark matters or cluster of galaxies or ... in universe (this might be a way to find out if dark matter exists or not?
-Scientists should study trajectory of light in universe to see if it has been bent by dark matter).
+The light from a distant galaxy has been bent so many times before coming to us, because of many layers of dark matters or cluster of galaxies or ... in universe.
 When the light has been bent, it is stretched or its wavelength is stretched (redshifts).
 This effect might be thought as: if there were no dark matter in universe, then the sources of light would move away from us (same duration of time) or the space between us and the light sources increased.
 This expanding stretched out the light caused redshift (see picture below).That was Hubble's law!
 Hubble thought that distant galaxies moved away from us caused redshifts based on Doppler Effect.
-Not only dark matter caused redshift, but dark energy also caused redshift.
-All ordinary matter objects including photons which move through dark energy will be experienced a "friction" (if spacetime is not perfectly smooth), that slows down photons as they travel vast distance.
+Not only dark matter caused redshift, but dark energy might also caused redshift.
+All ordinary matter objects including photons which move through dark energy might be experienced a "friction" (if spacetime is not perfectly smooth), that slows down photons as they travel vast distance.
 As we know energy of a photon E = h.f (h is Planck constant), because photon loses its energy, frequency f is decreasing or wavelength is increasing (redshift).

 The more distant the galaxy, its light has been bent more by dark matters or cluster of galaxies or the curvature of spacetime (more redshift).
-If there were no dark matter or galaxies blocked the light, then the source of light would move away from us faster as pictures below (Hubble's thought).
+If there were no dark matter or galaxies blocked the light, then the source of light would seem to move away from us faster as simulation below (Hubble's thought).
 So more redshift doesn't mean that the source of light move away from us faster, but it means that the light from the source had been bent more before coming to us.

 ANATOMY OF HUBBLE'S LAW